oracle-livelabs/security/oracle-universal-authenticator/authenticate-with-oua/authenticate-with-oua.md

 ## Prerequisites

-This lab assumes you have:
+This lab assumes you have completed the previous lab and:

-* Joined demo Windows Image to an Entra ID Domain
+* Joined Windows virtual machine to an Entra ID Domain

 * Installed and Configured OUA